cue-lang/proposal/designs/modules.v3/4389-module-replace.md

    including the `io/fs.FS` boundary issues on Windows.

-3. **Module-version replacement**: Extend the registry resolution layer to remap module paths and versions according to replace directives before fetching.
+3. **Module-version replacement**: Extend the registry resolution layer to remap module paths and versions according to `replaceWith` fields before fetching.

 4. **`cue mod tidy` support**: Implement dual-graph resolution and the synchronization logic described above, including `--local-only` and automatic removal of empty `local-module.cue` files.

-5. **Exclude directives** (future): Once replace is stable, exclude can be added following the same two-file pattern if needed, or placed solely in `local-module.cue`.
+5. **Module version exclusion** (future): Once replace is stable, "exclude" can be added following the same two-file pattern if needed, or placed solely in `local-module.cue`.